 The problem with this, Goldhair explains, is that most sales processes are outdated.
 They create friction for the salesperson and require a lot of effort and time in order to put together custom quotes and often come with long lead times for manufacturing custom products, resulting in prolonged sales cycles.

-CPQ aims to solve this problem by offering a technology solution that allows enterprises to:
+CPQ aims to solve this problem by offering a technology solution that allows enterprises to reach their B2B2C goals: